 The weather in Alaska varies a fair bit from region to region.
 You should also keep in mind that no matter where or when you travel in Alaska, the diverse environment and geography means the weather can change very quickly – meaning waterproofs and layering are crucial when packing!
-Below is some information on weather in the southcentral and interior regions.
+Below is some information on weather in the Southcentral and Interior regions.

 Weather in Southcentral Alaska (Anchorage, Seward, Homer, Valdez)

 A subarctic climate makes Alaska’s southcentral region cool to cold throughout the year.
-Even in high June, when the sun is out almost 19 hours a day, expect temperatures to hover around 18°C (65°F) and drop to 10°C (50°F) in the evening.
+Even in high June, when the sun is out almost 19 hours a day, expect temperatures to hover around 18°C (65°F) and drop to around 10°C (50°F) in the evening.
 August and September are the rainiest months of the year with an average of 14 days of rainfall each month.
-In the winter months of December, January and February, expect short days and temperatures to plummet to below freezing.
+In the winter months of December, January and February, expect short days and temperatures to plummet below freezing.